eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 it in the end, especially once you learn to use the IDE effectively.
 Tooling for dynamic languages simply can't reason about your code like Ceylon IDE can!

-### implementation note <!-- m5 -->

-Not every language feature described here has been implemented in M5.
-Where this is the case, you'll see an "implementation note", explaining when you can expect to be able to use the feature.

 ### Help us improve!